 11) For Fig. 2 and Fig. 4 and related analysis, I am not sure how the authors computed the Pearson correlation coefficient, whether it is computed on the original count number scale or on the log scale.
 (According to the distribution, I think the latter is more reasonable).
 Computing on different scale may give different Pearson correlation coefficient.
 Therefore, I suggest to use Spearman correlation coefficient and corresponding test, which will not change on different scale.

 We agree this could be clarified.
 We actually computed the correlation between variables three times (Spearman, Pearson on raw data, and Pearson on log-transformed data) with very little difference in results.
-In the original manuscript we used the Pearson correlation on the raw data, but your point that this is the least conservative measure, and therefor possibly the least trustworthy, is well taken.
+In the original manuscript we used the Pearson correlation on the raw data, but your point that this is the least conservative measure, and therefore possibly the least trustworthy, is well taken.
 We have changed the manuscript to use the Spearman correlation, and have also specified that this is the test that we used.

 The results of all three tests (and the R code) can be found in the script Figures.R in the git repository, but to summarize: